jayelm/broader-metaphor/README.md

 2.7.
 They also may depend on the corresponding version 2.xx packages.
 See below for details on how to reproduce each result, and open a GitHub issue if you have trouble.

+Finally, to reproduce the ELMo dev analysis located in `analysis/elmo_dev_analysis.Rmd`, I recommend using RStudio to knit the RMarkdown file.
+Dependencies are `tidyverse` and `knitr`.

 ## Reproduction